 - ECON 380

-- Five additional six-unit courses numbered 200 or higher, three of which must be numbered 400-699 not including the Senior Experience requirement.
+- Two additional six-unit courses numbered 200 or higher,

 - The grade-point average for the major will be computed from economics courses and from required mathematics courses.
 A C average is required.

 Required for the interdisciplinary mathematics-economics major

 - The mathematics component of the major is: